hpe-storage/python-3parclient/README.rst

 This is a Client library that can talk to the HP 3PAR Storage array.
 The 3PAR storage array has a REST web service interface and a command line interface.
 This client library implements a simple interface for talking with either interface, as needed.
-The python httplib2 library is used to communicate with the REST interface.
+The python Requests library is used to communicate with the REST interface.
 The python paramiko library is used to communicate with the command line interface over an SSH connection.

 Requirements
 ============
-This branch requires 3.1.3 version MU1 of the 3PAR firmware.
+This branch requires 3.1.3 version MU1 or later of the 3PAR firmware.
 File Persona capabilities require 3PAR firmware 3.2.1 Build 46 or later.

 Capabilities